reybre/AI-Morty/README.md

 # AI-Morty
 ######the program to end all programs

+##11/12: version 0.6.2
+1. Packaged executable file in dist folder!
+This will be continued for releases in future
+2. bug fix for weather function.
+Still a little buggy
+3. changed cat reward from ascii art to .jpg with system command (only for windows)

 ##11/6: version 0.6.1
 1. Quick update to give the basic_functions calls information on how to use them
 2. Made the code look nicerish